Background information

 Clone and process the documentation repository.

-====and----to indicate first-level and second-level headings, in this step we will convert them to the standard#and##notation.# Convert headings to standard Markdown format. poetry run python convert_headings.py \ doc_repos/oceanbase-doc/en-US \Convert the documents to vectors and insert them into the OceanBase database.
+====and----for first-level and second-level headings; this step converts them to standard#and##Markdown.# Convert headings to standard Markdown format. poetry run python convert_headings.py \ doc_repos/oceanbase-doc/en-US \Convert documents to vectors and insert them into OceanBase.

 # Generate document vectors and metadata. poetry run python embed_docs.py --doc_base doc_repos/oceanbase-doc/en-US/640.ob-vector-search